 Table of Contents

 - How to Plan a trip to Aurangabad

 - Take a trip to the ancient and iconic Ajanta & Ellora Caves.
 The distance from Aurangabad to Ajanta caves is 107 km and to Ellora is 29 km.
 The complex caves systems with 64 caves, have rock carvings of mythological deities.
 The Kailash Temple is an important part of the Ajanta Cave.

 - Take a tour of the Aurangabad caves.
-Nestled in the Silyachak range at 700 feet above the ground, Aurangabad caves is a cluster of 2000-year old caves housing 12 rock-cut Buddhist shrines.
+Nestled in the Silyachak range at 700 feet above the ground, these caves are a cluster of 2000-year-old geological artifacts housing 12 rock-cut Buddhist shrines.

 - Visit the iconic Daulatabad Fort.
 The historical fort sits in Deogiri/Devgiri and features massive turrets, an imposing gate, and other relics from the Delhi Sultanate.